Your Ultimate 3 Days in Marrakech Itinerary

 Day 2:

-Majorelle Garden deserves a prime spot in any 3 days in Marrakech itinerary.
+Jardin Majorelle (Majorelle Garden) deserves a prime spot in any 3 days in Marrakech itinerary.
 Created by Jacques Majorelle and later owned by Yves Saint Laurent, it is known for its bold blue and yellow color palette.
 We bought the first entry tickets and lined up early, which I would absolutely recommend.

 Going early made a big difference.
 We could explore without heavy crowds, and the colors really pop in the morning light.
-By the time we left, it was noticeably busier.
+By the time we left, it was a lot busier, and it would have been impossible to snap pics without people in the background.

 Le Jardin Secret